nodejsafrica/workshoppers/1. introduction_to_ javascript/README.md

 # INTRODUCTION TO JAVASCRIPT

 Javascript is a front-end or client-side programming language, basically created for DOM manipulation and creating dynamic web-pages.
-In 2009 Javascript moved from being just a client-side programming language to being a server-side language with the introduction of Node.js.
+In 2009 Javascript moved from being just a client-side programming language to also a server-side language with the introduction of Node.js.
 Now, javascript can live out of the browser DOM and can be used in creating desktop, mobile and web applications.

 # Getting Started!